aleph2c/miros/docs/source/zero_to_one.rst

 There is no ``start_at`` event in miros.
 But to keep the trace output useful, I write a fake ``start_at`` event as the cause of the initial transition into the HSM.
-On the diagram, this will be :ref:`where the event processor attachment point touches the HSM <reading_diagrams-event-processor-connection>`.
+On the diagram, this will be where the event processor attachment point touches the HSM.

 .. include:: i_navigation_1.rst